SwissDataScienceCenter/renku-design-docs/design/004-external-data-handling/004-external-data-handling.md

 Credentials stored in ~/.renku/renku.ini
 ```

-On the filesystem, the user would see `data/mydataset` as is normal for Renku
+On the filesystem, the command creates `data/external-dataset` as is normal for Renku
 datasets.
-Importantly, `data/mydataset` is also added to `.gitignore` to avoid
+Importantly, `data/external-dataset` is also added to `.gitignore` to avoid
 exploding the git repository. 💥

-`s3://` is used here but we should also support at least `nfs://`.
-Renku should
-ask for credentials in a way that is appropriate for the type of resource that
-is being added.
+Note that by adding the data, only the metadata objects are created, the data is
+not actually staged yet.

 #### Getting information about the dataset:

 ```
-renku dataset show very-large-data
+renku dataset show external-dataset
 -- output --
-Name: very-large-data
+Name: external-dataset
 Created: 2022-03-30 15:55:59+02:00
 Creator(s): Rok Roškar <rok.roskar@sdsc.ethz.ch>
-Title: very-large-data
+Title: external-dataset
 Description: Data that is very large.
 Indeed.
 Data Sources:
     - type: s3
       url: s3://server/path/to/bucket
       location: None
 ```

+Note that `location: None` because the dataset has not been staged yet.
+See
+below for details on that.

 #### Staging external data: